oclipa/csharp-cheat-sheet/README.md

 Where:

   * `validon` specifies the language elements on which the attribute can be placed.
-It is a combination of the value of an enumerator AttributeTargets.
-The default value is AttributeTargets.All.
+It is a combination of the value of an enumerator `AttributeTargets`.
+The default value is `AttributeTargets.All`.
   * `allowmultiple` (optional) is a boolean value that indicates whether the attribute can be applied multiple times to the same element.
-The default is false (single-use).
+The default is `false` (single-use).
   * `inherited` (optional) is a boolean value that indicates whether the attribute is inherited by derived classes.
-The default value is false (not inherited).
+The default value is `false` (not inherited).

 For example: